-Particularly in higher registers there are many technical problems such as those discussed in relation to Figure 8, and in many cases they can be explained in terms of the measured Z(f), or by comparing Z(f) with with the sound spectrum p(f) for the note.
-This is perhaps of greater interest to flute players and makers than to most readers of this journal.
+Particularly in higher registers, there are many technical problems such as those discussed in relation to Figure 8, and in many cases they can be explained in terms of the measured $\mathbf{Z}(f)$ , or by comparing $\mathbf{Z}(f)$ with the sound spectrum p(f) for the note.
+This is perhaps of greater interest to flute players and makers than to acousticians.
 When combinations of pairs of notes are considered, and when different fingerings and flute designs are possible for each note, the number of possibilities is very large.
-For this reason, we maintain an interactive web page with a diagrammatic fingering chart that allows flutists and makers to discuss such problems and to suggest further investigations beyond the several hundred graphs available in JSV+.
-Following publication of this article and data resource, we intend to maintain the web site (www.phys.unsw.edu.au/music/flute) and to use it for extensions and additions to the data base held by JSV+.
+For this reason, we maintain an interactive web page with a diagrammatic fingering chart that allows flutists and makers to discuss such problems and to suggest further investigations beyond the several hundred graphs available in JSV+ [18].
+The web site (www.phys.unsw.edu.au/music/flute) is used for extensions and additions to the database held by JSV+.